oracle-livelabs/oci/faaas/provision/provision.md

       ![Advanced options - Compartment](images/advanced-options-set-comp.png)

     - Click on the **Maintenance** tab in the advanced options and notice the Quarterly schedule and Monthly patching.
 Oracle releases new features and major enhancements four times a year and applies them in the quarterly update.
 These updates are mandatory for all customers and are applied to your environments as per the quarterly maintenance months.
-The quarterly schedule setting at the family is inherited by all the environments in the family.
+The quarterly schedule setting in the family is inherited by all the environments in the family.
 Monthly patching is an optional offering that you can choose.
 When you select monthly patching, your environments receive bug fixes every month.
 Enabling it at the family level will enable it for all environments in the family.
 You can modify this setting at a later point in time as well for individual environments or for all the family level.
     - Click on "I want to choose quarterly maintenance months" to select the quarterly schedule.
 Make sure **April, July, October, January** cohort is selected.
     - Enable the monthly patching as shown.
     - Click **Next** to go to the 2nd step of the wizard to set up environments.